phil-sorenson/Most-Wanted-Project/README.md

 Bonus
 ( /5 points): As a user, after locating a person, I want to see only that person’s descendants (display the names of the descendants), using recursion.

+# TO DO:

+# 1: Utilize the "displayPerson" function
+    HINT: Look for a Person-Object stringifier utility function to help
+# 1A: Finish getting the rest of the information to display in "displayPerson" function
+    gender, dob, height, weight, eye color, occupation, parents

+# 2: Declare a findPersonFamily function
+    HINT: Look for a people-collection stringifier utility function to help

+# 3: Declare a findPersonDescendants function
+    HINT: Review recursion lecture + demo for bonus user story

+# 4: Declare a searchByTraits (multiple traits) function
+    4A: Provide a option to search by a single or multiple traits